CS-DS-125/125book/source/02-ValuesAndVariables/Values.rst

 Python is using quotation marks to figure out what is a string and what is not.
 What happens when we want to use a quotation mark as part of a string?
-Any contraction, like I'm, or possessive, like her's, included in a string would would cause Python to think the string had ended.
+Any contraction or possessive included in a string (like "I'm" or "Alice's") could cause Python to think the string had ended.
 We can get around this by starting and ending a string with different types of quotation marks.

 Strings enclosed in one kind of quote symbol can *contain* the other kind.